-*Note: The I/O ports on an EZ-B cannot provide enough current to power a motor directly.
+*Note: The I/O ports on an EZ-B cannot directly provide enough current to power a motor.
 Instead, use an EZ-B to control an H-Bridge that sends power to a motor.
 Think of the H-Bridge as a worker and the EZ-B as the boss.
 Also, note that this skill does not provide PWM speed.
 If you wish to control speed of your robot, use the Dual H-Bridge w/PWM skill.

 1. Movement Panel